 Eligibility for Services or Accommodations

-This page discusses who is eligible for services from Disability Services.
-This page is a general guide only; if you think you might be eligible, please come in to talk to one of our directors!
+This page is a general guide only; if you think you might be eligible, please come in to talk to one of our counselors.

 ISU students, faculty and staff who have a disability, have a record of a disability, or are perceived as having a disability that substantially limits one or more major life activities, may all be eligible for accommodations or services by Disability Services.